 Behind the school there is a large playing field, which incorporates an ecological conservation area with a pond, polytunnel and a school garden.
 This area was developed by parents, staff, children and members of the local community.

-When the weather cooperates the children use the field at lunchtime break to play.
+When the weather cooperates the children use the field to play.
 It is also used for football, rounders matches and the East Devon Cross Country which Stockland hosts every year.
 It is well attended with approximately 20 schools sending teams of 16 children.
 The first race takes place in October with the final of the 4 races in the season taking place in March.

 In addition, the school has a hard court sports area.
 This is used every day at playtimes and most days for P.E and sports matches on Wednesday afternoons and after school.

-The children have the opportunity to take part in a wide variety of After School Clubs - they have the opportunity to do: Dance, Cricket, Crafts, Spanish, Netball, Hockey, Rounders, Football, Cookery, Singing and Drama.
+The children have the opportunity to take part in a wide variety of After School Clubs - they have the opportunity to do: Dance, Cricket, Crafts, Spanish, Netball, Hockey, Rounders, Football, Fencing, Cookery, Singing and Drama.